wright-io/givenwhenthen/content/landing_page.md

 - Phil Cockfield [philcockfield](https://github.com/philcockfield)

 ## Design Sources
-In addition to being built on top op [Sauce Labs](http://saucelabs.com/) and Selenium 2, `Given When Then` is heavily influenced by [Cucumber](http://cukes.info/) and the [BDD movement](http://en.wikipedia.org/wiki/Behavior_Driven_Development) in general
+In addition to being built on top of [Sauce Labs](http://saucelabs.com/) and Selenium 2, `Given When Then` is heavily influenced by [Cucumber](http://cukes.info/) and the [BDD movement](http://en.wikipedia.org/wiki/Behavior_Driven_Development) in general
 - and in turn all of the efforts that BDD and Cucumber are indebted to.